Kingdom Hearts II: Story

-Sora, Donald, and Goofy have been in suspended animation for the past year to regain their lost memories.
-Roxas, Sora's Nobody, is trapped in a virtual simulation of Twilight Town created by DiZ to merge him with his original self to restore Sora's power.
+Sora, Donald, and Goofy have been asleep for the past year to regain their lost memories.
+Roxas, Sora's Nobody, is trapped in a virtual simulation of Twilight Town created by DiZ to merge him with his original self and restore Sora's power.
 DiZ's plans are threatened when Nobodies led by Axel, Roxas's former friend in Organization XIII, infiltrate the virtual town to extract Roxas.
-However, Roxas is able to repel the Nobodies and finally merge with Sora.
-Sora, Donald, and Goofy awaken in the real Twilight Town and meet King Mickey and Yen Sid, who send them on another journey; their goal is to find Riku and uncover the Organization's plans.
+However, Roxas is able to repel the Nobodies and merge with Sora.
+Sora, Donald, and Goofy awaken and meet King Mickey and Yen Sid, who send them on another journey to find Riku and uncover the Organization's plans.
 Afterward, Maleficent is resurrected and joins with Pete to continue her quest for power.

-Sora travels to familiar and unfamiliar worlds, where he resolves several problems caused by Organization XIII, the Heartless, and various local villains.
+Sora travels to familiar and unfamiliar worlds and resolves problems caused by Organization XIII, the Heartless, and various local villains.
 During a visit to Hollow Bastion, they reunite with Mickey, who explains that the Heartless "Ansem" they defeated is an imposter named Xehanort, whose Nobody, Xemnas, is the Organization's leader.
-The Organization also reveal that they seek the power of Kingdom Hearts, creating one from the hearts Sora has released from the Heartless with his Keyblade, to regain their lost hearts; in addition, Sora discovers that the Organization is holding Kairi hostage to force him to comply.
-Sora revisits the worlds to solve lingering problems and new complications while seeking a path to Organization XIII's base of operations in the World That Never Was.
-Throughout his endeavors, Sora is secretly aided by a hooded figure whom Sora believes to be Riku.
+The Organization reveal that they seek to create their own version of Kingdom Hearts from the hearts Sora has released from the Heartless, believing its power will restore their lost hearts; they also reveal their captivity of Kairi to force Sora's compliance.
+Sora revisits the worlds to solve lingering problems while seeking a path to Organization XIII's base of operations in the World That Never Was.
+Throughout his endeavors, Sora is secretly aided by a hooded figure whom he believes to be Riku.

-Following a lead, Sora, Donald, and Goofy enter a passageway to the World That Never Was through Twilight Town, where Axel sacrifices himself to give them safe passage.
-Sora finds Kairi and Riku, the latter of whose appearance has been changed to that of Xehanort's Heartless after using his power to capture Roxas.
+Following a lead, Sora, Donald, and Goofy enter a passageway to the World That Never Was through Twilight Town, where Axel sacrifices himself to allow them to proceed.
+Sora finds Kairi and Riku, with the latter's appearance having been changed to that Xehanort's Heartless after using his power to capture Roxas.
 Mickey encounters DiZ, who reveals himself to be the true Ansem, Xehanort's mentor.
-Ansem uses a device that dissipates some of Kingdom Hearts' power, but a system overload causes the device to self-destruct, both engulfing Ansem and miraculously returning Riku to his original form.
-Atop of the Castle That Never Was, Sora and company battle Xemnas, who uses what remains of Kingdom Hearts to fight them.
-After Sora and Riku destroy Xemnas, the two become trapped in the realm of darkness, where they discover a portal to the realm of light in a bottled letter sent by Kairi, allowing them to return to the Destiny Islands and reunite with their friends.
-In a post-credits scene, Sora, Kairi, and Riku receive and read a letter from Mickey, the contents of which are hidden from the player.
+Ansem uses a device that dissipates some of Kingdom Hearts' power, but a system overload causes the device to self-destruct, engulfing Ansem and returning Riku to his original form.
+Atop the Castle That Never Was, Sora and company battle Xemnas, who uses what remains of Kingdom Hearts to fight them.
+After Sora and Riku destroy Xemnas, they become trapped in the realm of darkness.
+There, they discover a portal to the realm of light in a bottled letter sent by Kairi, allowing them to return to the Destiny Islands and reunite with their friends.
+In a post-credits scene, Sora, Kairi, and Riku receive a letter from Mickey.